chrisbolin/ethical-metrics/README.md

 ## Example: Possible Approach

-1. Browser fingerprint
+1. Get browser fingerprint
 1. Salt with public key
-1. Hashed
+1. Hash
-1. Transfered to metrics server via SSL
+1. Transfer to metrics server via SSL
-1. Re-salted with a private key
+1. Re-salt with a private key
-1. Re-hashed
+1. Re-hash
-2. Stored
+1. Store

 In this example PII (really DII: _Device_ Identifiable Information) is obscured, transferred securely, and never stored (only its salted hash is stored).
 Even if it was leaked (e.g. [mistakenly in a log](https://www.bleepingcomputer.com/news/security/twitter-admits-recording-plaintext-passwords-in-internal-logs-just-like-github/)) it is obfuscated by the public hash and therefore less widely applicable (only this specific participating site has this dataset).
 The 2nd, private-key re-salting may be excessive (but it's hard to see it as pointless).